OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 block size is relatively small considering the size of the study area.
-On the other hand, if the training points are clustered, blocking becomes important because otherwise the estimate of error and choice of model parameters could get over-optimistic [@lovelace2019geocomputation].
-If in doubt of whether to produce over-optimistic or over-pessimistic estimates of uncertainty, it is ideal to avoid both, but if necessary consider that somewhat over-pessimistic estimate of accuracy could be slightly more _on a safe side_ [@roberts2017cross].
+On the other hand, if the training points are clustered, blocking becomes important because otherwise the estimate of error and choice of model parameters could get over-optimistic [@meyer2018improving;@lovelace2019geocomputation].
+If in doubt of whether to produce over-optimistic or over-pessimistic estimates of uncertainty, it is of course ideal to avoid both, but if necessary consider that somewhat over-pessimistic estimate of accuracy could be slightly more _on a safe side_ [@roberts2017cross].

 ## Testing mapping accuracy using resampling and blocking